< Back to Oral History project: Jackson’s Iconic Restaurants

 Collins Dream Kitchen

 The dream carries over to the food, especially the spread of side dishes, whose recipes Ms. Collins tweaked for health reasons several years ago.
 The greens, peas, squash, and cabbage contain no pork.
 Instead, they are seasoned with a spice mixture that makes them both healthy and flavorful.
 But you can still get your carnivorous fix here.
 There are smothered turkey necks, ham hocks, and meaty spaghetti; fried chicken, baked chicken, and cracklin’ cornbread.
-Now 74 years old, Ms. Collins doesn’t do much of the cooking, but she still seasons each and every plate that comes out of her Dream Kitchen.
+Now older, Ms. Collins doesn’t do much of the cooking, but she still seasons each and every plate that comes out of her Dream Kitchen.